Elaine-dev/arvestbank/dev-docs/site-studio.md

 ### Site Studio Drush Commands

 If you need finer control of Site Studio assets, use the commands below.
-* `drush cohesion:import` - Import assets from the API
 * `drush cohesion:rebuild` - Re-save all Site Studio settings, styles and templates.
-* `drush sync:import --overwrite-all` - Imports all configuration from the sync folder and overwrite existing Site Studio configuration.
-* `drush sync:import --keep-all` - Imports all Site Studio configuration from the sync folder and keeps existing Site Studio configuration and only imports new configuration.

 ## Coding Standards